AllThingsSmitty/must-watch-css/notes/README.md

 ## <a name='unused-css'>Remove unused CSS</a>

-The CSS file is larger if you have CSS that you're not using, therefore your site loads more slowly.
+The CSS file is larger if you have CSS that you're not using, and your site loads slower.
 It's best practice to remove rules that the site doesn't need.

 However, it can be pretty difficult to know which CSS rules are absolutely not used.
 There are a few tools for this, listed below.
-You can also try adding a postfix for any existing class names you don't think are being used (something like `-to-delete`).
-Then go over your site, see if anything is broken, and find which of the class names have the postfix and are on that page.
+You can also try adding a postfix for any existing class names you don't think are used (something like `-to-delete`).
+Then go over your site, see if anything broke, and find which of the class names have the postfix and are on that page.
 Of course, this is easier if you have visual regression tests to go over your site to find broken elements.

 It's a good idea to check your site periodically so you only have to remove a few rules at a time rather than a bunch all in one go.